 Grade 6 in GCSE English, but we will consider students with a Grade 5 in English if their GCSE grades in other subjects are sufficiently strong.

 This is available here.

-Module 1 Wealth, Poverty and Welfare – this module examines the distribution of wealth within the UK
+Module 1 Families and Households – this module examines the distribution of wealth within the UK

 Module 2a Education – study of the education system, reasons for underachievement in schools and debates about the role of education.

 Module 2b Research Methods – study of sociological methods, their strengths and weaknesses and debates about the influence of science in Sociology

 Module 1, 2a and 2b as above as well as

 Module 3 Media – understanding the role of the media in contemporary society

 Module 4 Crime and Deviance – study of crime figures and media images of criminals, the social causes of crime and discussions about appropriate responses to it.

 Examination papers 1, 2 and 3 are sat in Year 13 and are 2 hour exams.